VDliveson/Fake-news-predictor/README.md

 # Fake-news-predictor
-A ML model to predict fake news
+A ML project to predict fake news using Linear Regression